 Do You Need GM Extended Warranty Coverage?

 In J.D.
-Power’s 2021 Vehicle Dependability Study, Buick and Cadillac ranked highly, taking the fifth and sixth spots out of 32 brands.
+Power’s 2022 Vehicle Dependability Study, Buick and Cadillac ranked highly, taking the second and ninth spots out of 32 brands.
 The study looked at the number of problems experienced per 100 vehicles from each brand.
 Each car was three years old, and owners recorded any issues they had in the past 12 months.

-Chevrolet ranked above the industry average in position 12, but GMC didn’t fare so well.
-GMC finished toward the bottom of the list in 25th place.
-According to the study, GMC vehicles exhibited 143 problems per 100 vehicles.
+Chevrolet ranked above the industry average in position 10, but GMC didn’t fare quite well.
+GMC finished just above the industry average in 17th place.
+According to the study, GMC vehicles exhibited 192 problems per 100 vehicles.

 The cost of GM’s extended warranty is somewhere between $1,000 and $2,000, and that only adds two years to the coverage.
 For a similar price, there are third-party options that offer much more coverage.